marcuslavagnole/bqr_informative_sampling/README.md

-Directory with R routines used in the following papers:
+This repository provides the R routines from my doctoral thesis and its spin-offs.

 ### 1. Bayesian quantile regression models for complex survey data under informative sampling